panzerdp/dmitripavlutin.com/content/posts/090-shallow-clone/index.md

 ### 2.2 Super bonus: combining object spread and rest

-Object spread brings the bonus of updating or adding new properties, while object rest has the benefit of skipping properties.
+Object spread brings the bonus of updating or adding new properties, while object rest has the benefit of skipping properties in the resulting clone.

-Can you combine object spread and rest to inherit all these benefits?
+Can you combine object spread and rest into one statement to inherit all these benefits?
 Yes, you can!

 Let's clone the `hero` object, also adding a new property `realName` and skipping the property `city`: